crashoverride777/swifty-ads/README.md

 ```
 I wrote some comments at those points to avoid this hassle in the future if you set up a D-DEBUG flag.

+- Step 4: When you submit your app on itunes connect do not forget to select yes for "does your app use an ad identifier", otherise your app will get rejected.

 # Not a SpriteKit game?
 If you have an app that mainly uses viewControllers to show its UI than it might be clunky to call
 ```swift